PudreteDiablo/memorycard.js/README.md

 ### reset( )
 Do you prefer to delete entire *MemoryCard* even the file or record in the LocalStorage to create new one?.
-This method will delete entire data.
+This method will delete entire data and file.

 ```js
 MemoryCard.reset( ) ;